thunder/thunder-distribution/docs/development.md

 Thunder distribution comes with a set of drupal tests.
 They can be used to validate Thunder installation or to use provided traits for your own project drupal tests.

 #### How to run the tests
-In order to execute tests, execute the following steps.
+In order to execute tests follow these steps.

 Enable the Simpletest module via the administration UI or by using a drush command.